 Where to meet?
 Where to park?

-Meet on the lawn by the (former) Boathouse Restaurant.
+Meet at the park in Horseshoe Bay right on the water.
 There you will receive your welcome package and be organized into different water taxis.
-The Water Taxi Loading area is at the end of the Government Dock in Horseshoe Bay, which is to the East of the Boathouse Restaurant.
+The Water Taxi Loading area is at the end of the Government Dock in Horseshoe Bay, which is to the East of the new condos.
 Please do not go to the Water Taxi office, as they are not responsible for the check-in of our campers.

 Parking! - there are various lots at Horseshoe Bay.
 I would suggest carpooling.
 The lots closest to the terminal cost about $20/day.
 There is a cheaper lot up the hill. http://www.tiddlycovelions.com/?page_id=11 The best option is getting dropped off if possible!